Student-Initiated Action Advising via Advice Novelty: Action Advising via Advice Novelty

 The more advanced techniques that rely on state importance surrogates such as novelty \cite{DBLP:conf/atal/SilvaGC17}\cite{DBLP:conf/cig/IlhanGP19}, model uncertainty \cite{DBLP:journals/corr/abs-1812-02632}\cite{DBLP:conf/aaai/SilvaHKT20a}, perform better in general.
 Though, they still have drawbacks that can be problematic in some cases.

-First of all, updates of these estimations are driven by the student's task-level learning progression, regardless of having teacher interactions.
-If the teacher is present from the beginning, the student's task-level convergence can be assumed to have sufficient amount of teacher contribution.
-Otherwise, if the teacher joins the session at a later time, the student would already have its state novelty and uncertainty below a level, and end up ignoring the teacher without benefiting from its knowledge at all.
-However, the student's convergence does not necessarily mean a competent task-level performance, and ensuring to learn from what the teacher has to offer at any time can be vital.
-As we show in Section~\ref{sec:results}, it is possible for the student to under-explore and converge into a poor task-level policy yet become certain in the states it acts.
+First of all, updates in these estimations are driven by the student's learning progression, regardless of having any teacher contribution in it.
+If the teacher is present from the beginning, the student's RL model convergence can be assumed to be towards well-explored state-value targets with the support of teacher advice.
+Otherwise, if the teacher remains absent for a significant amount of time as described in Section~\ref{sec:introduction}, there can be no guarantees for the student to explore the environment successfully.
+As we show in Section~\ref{sec:results}, it is indeed very likely for the student to end up with a converged suboptimal policy even in a simple task with sparse rewards.
+In this case, the student will ignore the teacher regardless of its potential knowledge to be leveraged.

-Secondly, based on the student's deep RL model's properties, there may be some delays between the advice collection and its actual value to be taken effect in the model, e.g., off-policy updates with replay memory where the collected samples are held in a buffer and are employed periodically to update model weights.
-Even though we do not demonstrate this behaviour, we ensure in our approach that there can be no model induced delays in estimations.
+Secondly, based on the student's deep RL model's properties, there may be some delays between the advice collection and its actual value to be taken effect in the model, e.g., off-policy updates with replay memory where the collected samples are held in a buffer and are employed periodically to update the model.
+This lag prevents the student from being precise about what advice it actually needs.
+Even though we do not demonstrate this behaviour in our experiments, we ensure there can be no model induced delays in estimations that affect our action advising approach.

-Finally, these approaches require several restrictions on the student's task-level algorithm.
-State novelty-based approach needs to have access to the batches of samples the task-level algorithm uses, preventing the student from being a blackbox.
-Uncertainty-based methods require the agent's model to be capable of providing a notion of uncertainty.
+Finally, these approaches require several restrictions on the student's RL algorithm.
+On one hand, the state novelty-based approach needs to have access to the batches of samples the students use to update its learning model.
+This prevents the student from remaining as a blackbox.
+On the other hand, uncertainty-based methods require the student's model to be capable of providing a notion of uncertainty, which is possible only in a small subset of RL algorithms.